rebeccajohnson88/PPOL564_datascience1_fall22/_sources/docs/index.md

-# QSS20.
-Modern Statistical Computing
+# QSS 20/PBPL 40.01 Modern Statistical Computing

 Social scientists are investigating questions that have led to two changes in their computing workflow.